-This is a phenomenon in which people literally receive phone calls from the dead.
+This is a phenomenon in which people receive phone calls from the dead.
 The deceased caller usually had a closed relationship with the recipient.

-Generally the purpose of such mysterious calls seems to be to leave a farewell message, or a warning of an impending danger, or information needed by the living.
-Actress Ida Lupino received a phone call from her father six months after his death; he told her the whereabouts of some papers to settle his estate.
+Generally the purpose of such mysterious calls seems to be to leave a farewell message.
+Or a warning of an impending danger, or information needed by the living.
+Actress Ida Lupino received a phone call from her father six months after his death.
+He told her the whereabouts of some papers to settle his estate.

 During the 1940s the “psychic telephone” experiments were conduct in England and America in attempts to reach the dead.
 Again, interest arose in the 1960s when Konstantin Raudive announced that he had captured voices of the dead in electromagnetic tape. (see Electronic voice phenomenon) A.G.H.